ibm-cloud-docs/EventStreams/satellite_getting_started.md

 To deploy {{site.data.keyword.messagehub_full}} into a {{site.data.keyword.satelliteshort}} location, the following high-level steps must be completed:

-1. Provision an {{site.data.keyword.satellitelong_notm}} location and its control pane.
+1. Provision an {{site.data.keyword.satellitelong_notm}} location and its control plane.
 It enables you to bring your own hosts to the {{site.data.keyword.cloud}} and provision {{site.data.keyword.cloud_notm}} services onto your machines.
 Host compute and storage requirements are detailed in each of the infrastructure's (for example, AWS, and on-premises) specific topics.

 2. Provision and attach host compute infrastructure, and create the block storage configuration for your {{site.data.keyword.satelliteshort}} location. {{site.data.keyword.messagehub}} will use the hosts and block storage when it is provisioned.